 The Pennsylvania Lottery must be accountable to the taxpayers and residents who benefit from Lottery-funded programs, and transparency of operations is important to the Lottery’s integrity.
 Providing winners’ information is also of interest to players who want to see the winners of the games they play.

 Players appearing in Winners’ Circle Stories have specifically granted the Lottery permission to share their photo, name and story.

-Find winning Lottery numbers, PA Lottery results, and learn everything you want to know about your favorite PA Lottery games like Big 4, Cash 5, The Daily Number, Match 6 Lotto, Mega Millions, Millionaire Raffle, MONOPOLY MILLIONAIRES' CLUB, Powerball, Quinto, Treasure Hunt, and all the PA Lottery instant games that are so much fun to scratch off!
+Find winning Lottery numbers, PA Lottery results, and learn everything you want to know about your favorite PA Lottery games like PICK 2, PICK 3, PICK 4, PICK 5, Cash 5, Match 6 Lotto, Mega Millions, Powerball, Treasure Hunt, Millionaire Raffle and all the PA Lottery instant games that are so much fun to scratch off!